Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

 - [output] (string) - giving an id to a new context creates a variable in the current scope or overwrites the value of the existing variable with the same id.

+## similar

+**Syntax**

+similar pattern vector [output]

+**Description**

+    Returns a vector of strings that start with the provided pattern.

+**Parameters**

+- pattern (string) - id of the context with a string value;
+- vector (string) - id of the context with a vector of strings to be checked;
+- [output] (string) - giving an id to a new context creates a variable in the current scope or overwrites the value of the existing variable with the same id.